statisticsnorway/ssb-dash-framework/docs/explanations/variableselector.md

 Ideally each module should define its own VariableSelector instance with their own inputs and states specified.

-## How it is used
+## How it is used in a module

-Firstly, it needs to be defined in the `init` function of a module.
+First it needs to be defined as an attribute of the module in the `init` function of a module.

 ```python
 class MyModule(ABC):